EddieHubCommunity/open-source-practice/README.md

 ## What if I have a Conflict?

-#### A GitHub conflict is when people make changes to the same area or line in a file.
-This must be fixed before it is merged in order to prevent collision in the main branch.
+### A GitHub conflict is when people make changes to the same area or line in a file.
+This must be fixed before it is merged in order to prevent collision in the main branch

 - #### To read more about this, go to [GitHub Docs - About Merge Conflicts](https://docs.github.com/en/github/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts)

 - #### To find out about how to fix a Git Conflict, go to [Github Docs - Resolve Merge Conflict](https://docs.github.com/en/github/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github)

 - You can also ask for help in our [Discord server](http://discord.eddiehub.org) or submit an issue in the [Support repository](https://github.com/EddieHubCommunity/support).

 ---

-## <ins>Hacktoberfest community<ins>
+## `Hacktoberfest Community`

 ### **Contents**